brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 initially.
 It would be interesting to find out where else the IBM-designed typewriter mods were used.

+Dave Lovett of the excellent Usagi Electric channel on YouTube is working on a restoration of a Bendix G-15 and [this episode](https://www.youtube.com/watch?v=JaqPBd6B4A4) gets into detail of the "Bendix" typewriter.
+Yes, it's an IBM Electric typewriter.
+Dave's video shows a tear-down of the typewriter and gives an idea of what the Bendix interface electronics looks like.
+I'm still fairly sure from watching this video that the Bendix G-15 typewriter interface is different from what was used on the 1620.

 # Mechanical Realities

 I found that it helped a lot to understand the interface circuitry if I kept the